DANCES FOR SENIORS

 - Oct 12 Wednesday at 1 PM: Park Slope Center for Successful Aging, 463A 7th St, Brooklyn, NY 11215

-- Oct 19 Wednesday at 1 PM: Morningside Retirement and Health Services, 80 La Salle Street, NY, NY 10027
+- Oct 19 Wednesday at 1 PM: Morningside Retirement and Health Services, 80 La Salle Street, New York, NY 10027

 - Nov 9 Wednesday at 1 PM: Queensbridge Senior Center, 10-25 41st Street, Long Island City 11101